-Status of Action Plan Draft Action Plan Reviewed by DPAC Fiscal/Budget Committee Response and Submitted to Fiscal Services Reviewed by Budget Committee: June 3, 2020 Date: February 26, 2020 No additional unrestricted funds requested , , Existing staffing/supplies will be utilized Grant funds will be utilized (SEAP and Award for Innovation) Funding Source: SEAP \$12,500 (st Consider the Control of the Amelian Am ipends for 5 GPS Faculty Ambassadors) GPS marketing campaign) Total: \$17,500 Description of how funds will further the Annual Plan SMC GPS Faculty Ambassadors will: Help generate enthusiasm for t he GPS retention tool Help with training and troubles created in the next few weeks.
-These ambassadors d will help create strong usage and support among pus-wide marketing campaign will include printed • equested were approved in January 2020 by the Guided Pathways Implementation Team, A 11'.'
-1T.
-C' Additional Information SMC GPS needs a leader person who can dedicate 30-40 hour per week to this project.
+Status of Action Plan Draft Action Plan Reviewed by Fiscal/Budget Committee Response DPAC and Submitted to Fiscal Tioon/ Budget Committee Response Services Reviewed by Budget Committee: June 3, 2020 No additional unrestricted funds requested Date: February 26, 2020 Existing staffing/supplies will be utilized Grant funds will be utilized (SEAP and Award for Innovation) , Funding Source: · · stipends for 5 GPS Faculty Ambassadors) GPS marketing campaign) Total: \$17,500 Description of how funds will further th SMC GPS Faculty Ambassadors will: e Annual Plan Help generate enthusiasm for the GPS retention tool Help with training and trouble eshooting across the college created in the next few weeks.
+These ambassadors d will help create strong usage and support among npus-wide marketing campaign will include printed requested were approved in January 2020 by the Guided Pathways Implementation Team i, but funds have not yet been anocated.
+Additional Information SMC GPS needs a leader person who can dedicate 30-40 hour per week to this project.
 Stacey Jones is currently in this role but may be reverting back to full-time Assessment and Admissions responsibilities within the division of Enrollment Development.
-This project is critical to SMC's redesign and retention efforts and will only expand as the project increases in scope.
-Fall 2019 was spent building the back-end foundation for the GPS Early Alert solution 2020.
-In fall, 2020, we will launch the Early Alerts ve Analytics, and create a more robust mechanism to support SMC's tutoring efforts.
-Dedicate ed human resources is the key to the success of this effort.
-Budget Committee Discussion: Budget Committee clarified that Irena Zugic is the SMC GPS lead person and that the Faculty Ambassadors will receive a stipend.
-Recommendation agreed to send the Starfish GPS Early Alert System Annual Action Plan Budget Information Voting 11-Yes, 0-No, 0-Abstentions Action Plan Submitted to Superintendent/President's Response Superintendent/President ■ Approved Date July 23, 2020 ☐ Consider Xn 4 Soller Date July 23, 2020 ☐ Not Approved Kathryre Jeffery If checked, an explanation will be Superintendent/President provided in writing.
-Presented to DPAC: August 26, 2020 Date: August 3, 2020 1 163611164 to D1 116.
-Trugust 20, 2020
+This project is critical to SMC's redesign and retention efforts and will only expand as the project uilding the back-end foundation for the GPS Early pilot in spring 2020.
+In fall, 2020, we will launch introduce Predictive Analytics, and create a more toring efforts.
+Dedicated human resources is the key to the success of this effort. toring errorts.
+Dedicated numan resources is the Budget Committee Discussion: Budget Committee clarified that Irena Zugic is the SMC GPS lead person and that the Faculty Ambassadors will receive a stipend.
+Recommendation agreed to send the Starfish GPS Early Alert System Annual Action Plan Budget Information • • • • • • • • • • • • • • • • • • • • Voting 11-Yes, 0-No, 0-Abstentions Action Plan Submitted to Superintendent/President's Response Superintendent/President Approved Date July 23, 2020 ☐ Consider Xny Sollar Date July 20, 2020 □ Not Approved Kathryver Jeffery If checked, an explanation will be Superintendent/President provided in writing. oupermiterident/ i resident Date: August 3, 2020 Presented to DPAC: August 26, 2020 ,

-2020-2021 ACTION PLANS TO SUPPORT THE Institutional Strategic Initiatives and objectives
+2020-2021 ACTION PLANS TO SUPPORT THE INSTITUTIONAL STRATEGIC INITIATIVES AND OBJECTIVES

-ACTION PLAN 6 Lead Person: Tammara Whittaker SMC Online Education Responsible Area(s): In aucres the number of online decrees and restifica sto ao manlotio no bus Academic Affairs Increase the number of online degree and certificate completions by Distance Education African American and Latinx students.
-Department Chairs or designees Academic Senate Distance Education Committee Institutional Research Redesign Team Marketing Map to 2017-2022 Strategic Initiatives ■ Close Gaps in educational outcomes ■ Educational and career opportunities and pathways ☐ Long-term and integrated planning linked to resource allocation ☐ Human Resource plan which supports student success ☐ Improve facilities and technology infrastructure, integration and staffing ☐ Ensure long-term fiscal stability Map to Institutional Planning Documents ■ Board of Trustees Core Priorities #1, # 2 ☐ Accreditation Recom ■ Academic Senate Objectives #1 Indicate Standard Overlitz Forms Form ☐ Program Review Observations 2.
-Quality Focus Ess • ☐ Institutional Effectiveness Dashboard Report ☐ Institutional Learnin ng Outcomes Supporting Goals ■ Student Equity Plan Activities1 #2, #3 fice Vision for Success #1 #2 # 4 ■ Guided Pathways Redesign Goals2 # 3, #4, #5, #6, #7, #8 ☐ Other (specify): M (1 1 ( A 1' 1 ( A 1 A 1 A 1' D) (' 1 1 , 1 1
+ACTION PLAN 6 Lead Person: Tammara Whittaker SMC Online Education Increase the number of online degree and certificate completions by African American and Latinx students.
+Responsible Area(s): Academic Affairs Distance Education Department Chairs or designees Academic Senate Distance Education Committee Institutional Research Redesign Team Marketing Map to 2017-2022 Strategic Initiatives ■ Close Gaps in educational outcomes ■ Educational and career opportunities and pathways □ Long-term and integrated planning linked to resource allocation □ Human Resource plan which supports student success □ Improve facilities and technology infrastructure, integration and staffing □ Ensure long-term fiscal stability Map to Institutional Planning Documents ■ Board of Trustees Core Priorities #1, # 2 ☐ Accreditation Recomm mendations ■ Academic Senate Objectives #1 □ Program Review Observations □ Institutional Effectiveness Dashboard Report ■ Student Equity Plan Activities1 #2, #3 Indicate Standard # Quality Focus Essay ☐ Institutional Learning Outcomes Supporting Goals3 ■ CCC Chancellor's Office Vision for Success4 #1 #2 # 4 ■ Guided Pathways Redesign Goals2 # 3, #4, #5, #6, #7, #8 ☐ Other (specify):